Answers to the Index questions automatically justify to the Top of page.

 effective tool against the scammers, so long as phone

-Legacy systems to infiltrate the PSTN telephony network,
+scammers using Legacy systems to infiltrate the PSTN

-and subscribers who just don't want to participate in
+telephony network, and subscribers who just don't want

 Your only 100% protection will still be with Digitone's